 Star of David in Art

 Contemporary artists are incorporating the Star of David into their work, using it as a motif to explore themes of identity, memory, and resilience.
-Some artists use the symbol to comment on political issues, while others focus on its aesthetic qualities, creating intricate and visually stunning works of art.
+Some artists use the symbol to comment on political issues, while others focus on its aesthetic qualities, creating nuanced and visually stunning works of art.
 This artistic exploration helps to keep the Star of David relevant and meaningful for new generations.

 Interfaith Dialogue